IcarusCodes/AtaccProtraccZitecc/README.md

 But jasmine has some cli reporting too:
 ![cli report](https://i.imgur.com/yjrmbAA.png)

+I am sorry for the unhandled warnings, I should add some .catch functions to get rid of them, but the warnings are really vague - lack of stack trace and it will take me more time than I have to spend.

 ## Test Cases:

 | Scenario | Type | Expected behavior |